uf2020/ccxt/Manual.md

 })
 ```

-In Python and PHP you can do the same by subclassing and overriding nonce function of a particular market class:
+In Python and PHP you can do the same by subclassing and overriding nonce function of a particular exchange class:

 ```Python
 # Python